December 29, 2025 (5mo ago)

 Why This Didn't Take Hours

-Here's what made this bearable: I wasn't typing essays.
-Every question had clickable options.
+What made it bearable was that I wasn't typing essays.
+Every question came with clickable options.

-When Claude asked about the credit card paste scenario, I didn't type a paragraph.
-I clicked: "Detect invalid money, show error."
+When Claude asked about the credit card paste scenario, I just clicked "Detect invalid money, show error." rather than writing out a paragraph.

 The Document That Changed Everything